JuliaGeometry/GeometryBasics.jl/docs/src/metadata.md

  3.6
 ```

-Metadata is stored in a NamedTuple and can be retrieved as such
+Metadata is stored in a NamedTuple and can be retrieved as such:

 ```jldoctest meta
 julia> meta(poi)
 (city = "Abuja", rainfall = 1221.2)
 ```

-Specific metadata attributes can be directly retrieved
+Specific metadata attributes can be directly retrieved:

 ```jldoctest meta
 julia> poi.rainfall